Modern Slavery Declaration 2025/26

 Risk Assessment

-We have carried out risk assessments to identify key areas of risk and have procedures in place to mitigate ny that emerge:
+We have carried out risk assessments to identify key areas of risk and have procedures in place to mitigate any that emerge:

 Reporting

-CKH has robust internal procedures and guidance (through our Whistleblowing Policy) for employees, Resident Board and Group Board members to report any suspected breaches of the Modern Slavery Act 2015.
+CKH has robust internal procedures and guidance, including its Whistleblowing Policy, which enable employees, Resident Experience Panel members and Group Board members to report any suspected breaches of the Modern Slavery Act 2015.

 Members of the public can report suspected breaches by contacting CKH customer services and/or report and get advice and guidance from Modern Slavery Helpline: 0800 0121 700 / The Modern Slavery Website - or go to the National Crime Agency Website (NCA).